3F/web.vsCE/About.md

 ### Overriding commands

-The entire environment of any users may be flexibly changed as you want for different cases...
+The dev environment of any users may be flexibly changed as you need in a few steps.

-This is possible because the vsCommandEvent may override a lot of commands from Visual Studio and due to the fact that it is based on [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent) engine it also provides a lot of flexible actions as you need.
+This is possible because vsCommandEvent **may override a lot of things** from Visual Studio, and it also provides [flexible actions](https://vsce.r-eg.net/doc/Examples/) due to the fact that it was based on [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent).

 ![](https://3F.github.io/web.vsCE/doc/Resources/examples/EnvCommand.png)